-Access South End; Mount Baker Road: Drive 2nd St. S. in Cranbrook 1 km beyond the Cranbrook Golf Course entrance.
-The 2nd St. will become Mount Baker Road.
-Park on the left (north) in a small parking lot where the gas line crosses the road.
-Hike or ride north to several small ponds.
+Access South End; A small parking lot where the gas line crosses the road.
+Hike or ride north to quickly access several small ponds.

 Access North End; Eager Hills is a grassland knoll that once was a fire lookout tower.
 The easy 1.5 km hike is one of Cranbrook's favourite quick walks any time of year.
 The wide trail to the lookout gains 125 m (410 ft.).
 The viewpoint has good road access, and the view is always a treat.
 Eager Hills features views of the Rockies, Mount Fisher and The Steeples Mountains.

-Drive: 0 km: In Cranbrook, drive Cranbrook Street north and take the overpass turnoff to Highway 3/95 toward Fort Steele (left lane).
+Drive: 0 km: Drive Cranbrook Street north and take the overpass turnoff to Highway 3/95 toward Fort Steele (left lane).

-3.4 km: Look for a beige-yellow rock bluff on the north side of the highway.
-(This is the third turnoff left from the highway.)
 Turn left (north) at a small road at the base of the rock bluff and drive steeply uphill.
-It's suitable for any car (except in winter, park off the highway).
+It's suitable for any car.

 3.5 km: Park in a large clearing just uphill from the highway.